The Four Best Museums In Vietnam

 Hoa Lo Prison (Hanoi)

-During the second Indochina war, this place was known as an American prison.
-At the peak time, over 2000 prisoners were hold in this only 200 square meters.
-Many documents and records of Communist soldiers detained here are still preserved, both in Vietnamese and English.
+During the Vietnam War, the prison gained notoriety as an American POW camp.
+At its peak, over 2,000 prisoners were cramped into a mere 200 square meters.
+Many documents chronicling the experiences of Communist soldiers held here have been preserved, available in both Vietnamese and English.

 Hoa Lo Prison - Photo: @26caro08